AvolitesLtd/TitanManual/website/versioned_docs/version-15.0/running-the-show/playback-controls.md

 ### Adjusting masters using the wheels

-You can adjust Intensity, Size, Rate and BPM masters from the wheels by pressing <Keys.HardKey>Connect</Keys.HardKey> followed by the <strong>Select</strong> button of the master.
+You can adjust Intensity, Size, Rate and BPM masters from the wheels by pressing <Keys.HardKey>Connect</Keys.HardKey> followed by the **Select** button of the master.
 This is useful for making fine adjustments to the setting of a master.
 For a BPM master you can also adjust "Edge Sync" which allows you to nudge the synchronisation forwards or backwards.

 While a wheel is connected you can touch up or down in the wheel display area to nudge the value up or down.
 Pressing the <Keys.HardKey>@</Keys.HardKey> button for the wheel opens a softkey menu where you can input a numerical value or <Keys.SoftKey>Release</Keys.SoftKey> the speed and multiplier to default values.